 C - F - Bb - Eb - Ab - Db - F# - B - E - A - D - G

-You can even apply the four directions to any scale you want to learn (dorian, mixolydian, diminished, etc.) following the circle of fourths.
+You can even apply the four directions to any scale you want to learn (Dorian, Mixolydian, diminished, etc.) following the circle of fourths.
 For example, with the major scale: C (up), F (down), Bb (up), Eb (down), etc.

 In music theory an interval is the distance between two notes.
 Without going into details, the main intervals are named: seconds (2 notes), thirds (3 notes), fourths (4 notes), fifths (5 notes), sixths (6 notes), sevenths (7 notes) and octaves (8 notes).

 Let's take an example with the C major scale once again.
 This scale scale contains the following notes : C-D-E-F-G-A-B. Imagine that you want to play it in intervals of thirds, this would give C-E ; D-F; E-G; F-A; G-B; A-C and so on.

 You can now repeat these patterns with the scales you want to master with the intervals of your choice.

 As you can see they are all made up of a root (1), a minor or a major third (3 / b3) and a perfect, diminished or augmented fifth (5 / b5 / #5).
-Why it is so important to lear triads ?
+Why it is so important to learn triads ?
 Because scales are a combination of different triads.

-In this example above, the C ionian mode is approached with triad arpeggios.
+In the example above, the C Ionian mode is approached with triad arpeggios.
 Each triad is played from the lowest to the highest note (up).
 It is possible, once again, to play these triads in the four directions.

-Like the previous triad arpeggios, you can do the same work by arpeggiate seventh chords.
+Like the previous triad arpeggios, you can do the same with seventh chords also known as tetrads.
 There are no large difference between triads and seventh chords.
 Just one note more in the 7th arpeggios.